Scopeweb/first-boot/README.md

 ## Contributing

-All PRs should be checked using ShellCheck
+All PRs should be checked using ShellCheck to find bugs in the shell script and eliminate any error.

 License
 -------